-What is your goal or expectation for the HVAC system?
+What is your goal or expectation for your HVAC system?

 Living in Florida, we all know the importance of having a properly functioning air conditioning system.
 But, is that all that is needed for proper indoor air quality?
-Sometimes, to get your HVAC system to run at Peak Performance, it takes a little more than just replacing your filter and making sure your drain line is cleaned out.
+Most of the time, replacing your filter isn’t enough to get your HVAC system running at peak performance; regular HVAC maintenance is required.
 The system of your air conditioner is more than just your indoor and outdoor equipment.
-It also involves your ductwork, your insulation, your doors and windows, and, in essence, the entire envelope of your home or building.
-To guarantee your system is operating at its Peak Performance, some of the following items need to be looked at.
+It also involves your ductwork, your home’s insulation, your doors and windows, and, in essence, the entire envelope of your home or building.
+Achieving your HVAC peak performance requires a thorough evaluation of some of the following items.

 Solution